gdg10/ChessEngine/README.md

 Can I create a python bot better at chess than I am?

 This repository contains an extensive side project answering that simple question.
 I call it: gSmart.
-I play chess at a modest 900 elo rating (see my stats here: https://www.chess.com/stats/daily/chess/g_baby21) My aim is to create the gSmart A.I. such that it plays at an elo of 1000 or greater.
+I play blitz chess around a 900 elo rating (see my stats here: https://www.chess.com/stats/daily/chess/g_baby21) My aim is to create the gSmart A.I. such that it plays at an elo of 1000 or greater.

 gSmart is: